 I’ve had friends from Northern Mexico tell me they used to eat live scorpions as children, and spiders are also available in a few choice spots.

-Also, that worm at the bottom of your probably not-that-great-quality mezcal?
+Speaking of which, that worm at the bottom of your probably not-that-great-quality mezcal?
 That’s called gusano de maguey, and Mexicans eat those as well.
 I guess anything tastes better after it’s been soaked in alcohol for a while.

 Only really available in chilangolandia (Mexico City), pambazos are essentially tortas – soft, overstuffed sandwiches – whose bread has been soaked in guajillo sauce prior to preparing and serving.
-For that reason, they have a distinctly red colour and are typically filled with potato and chorizo.
+For that reason, they have a distinctive red colour and are typically filled with potato and chorizo.